-7 Appointees for benefits
+6 Appointees for benefits

 If you lack mental capacity to manage income from social security benefits, the Department for Work and Pensions (DWP) can make someone your 'appointee' to do this for you.
+Your benefits are paid to the appointee.
 There is no fee involved in becoming your appointee.
 The appointee is usually someone you know, like a close relative or friend.
 In some cases, the appointee is an organisation, like the local authority ('corporate appointee').